moderntribe/square-one/docs/panels/default/hero.md

 The default Hero Panel is comprised of a background image, title, text content, and CTA button.

+### Usage

 It's often used as the first panel on the page as introductory content.

 ### Fields